rlpy/rlpy/doc/tutorial.rst

 .. image:: gridworld_valfun.png
     :width: 400px

 The Domain window is a visual representation of the domain (here, *GridWorld*) and is useful in quickly judging or demonstrating the performance of an agent.
 In this domain, the agent (triangle) has to move from the start (blue) to the goal (green) location in the shortest distance possible, while avoiding the pits (red).
 The agent receives -0.001 reward every step.
-When it reaches the goal or a pit, it obtains rewards of +1.0 or and the episode is terminated
+When it reaches the goal or a pit, it obtains rewards of +1.0 or and the episode is terminated.

+You see only the first episode of each of the ten policy assessments, since we set `visualize_performance=1` when calling the `run` method of Experiment.
+You can show more of the 100 performance runs per policy if you increase this parameter.
+If you set `visualize_steps=True` also steps during learning are shown.

 The value function window shows the value function and the resulting policy.
+It is shown because `visualize_learning=True`.
 Notice how the policy gradually converges to the optimal, direct route which avoids pits.
 After successive iterations, the agent learns the high (green) value of being in states that lie along the optimal path, even though they offer no immediate reward.